• Skip to primary navigation

 • Double fry your crispy pork for extra crunchy texture!

-Remove the oil and leave 1 tsp in the pan.
-Over medium heat fry your bell peppers and onions until they have softened, about 2-3 minutes.
-Pour in your sauce and let this reduce until it has thickened.
-Then pour the sauce into a serving bowl.
+Remove most of the oil and leave 2 teaspoon in the pan.
+On medium heat sauté bell peppers and onions until softened, about 2-3 minutes.

 Serve crispy pork and sauce separately and dip as needed.
 Or alternatively pour sauce over pork when ready to serve.
 Enjoy!